As summer winds down and fall approaches, one favorite family activity is going to pick apples at an orchard.

-There are over 40 apple varieties at The Orchard at Altapass.
+Open now through October 30, there are over 40 apple varieties at The Orchard at Altapass.
 You can make a weekend of this trip.
 There is a restaurant that serves lunch daily and many local restaurants nearby.
 They offer hayrides, hiking trails, it’s pet friendly and there’s even a book club!
 Check out the events calendar before you go.
 There is often live music!

 1193 Pinnacle Mountain Rd